ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/server-core-configuration.markdown

 #### PublicServerUrl
 ###### The URL under which server is publicly available
 ###### Default Value: null
-Set the public address of the server on which requests will be served.
-Used for access from behind a firewall, proxy etc.
+Set URL to be accessible by clients and other nodes, regardless of what IP is used to access the server internally.
+This is useful when using secured connection vi https URL, or behind a proxy server.

 Examples: